Parametric Instabilities of Correlated Quantum Matter: Introduction

-Most of the ordered correlated phases mentioned above possess \textit{collective low-energy excitations}, which may be thought of as infinitesimal perturbations to the global order.
-These modes garnered significant interest, as their properties may help account for some unusual experimental observations, e.g., an entropic Pomeranchuk effect~\cite{pomeranchuk_Rozen2021}, reduction of ferromagnetic Curie temperatures~\cite{valley_wave_dassarme_PhysRevLett.124.046403}, and unconventional superconductivity~\cite{bultnik_kivc_modesPhysRevB.106.235157,berg_yaar_abc_PhysRevB.111.075103}.
-So far, however, in the context of the novel systems discussed above, the vast potential of these collective excitations as a resource for out-of-equilibrium physics remains underexplored.
+Most ordered correlated phases possess \textit{collective low-energy excitations}.
+These modes are often at the center of unusual experimental observations, e.g., an entropic Pomeranchuk effect~\cite{pomeranchuk_Rozen2021}, reduction of ferromagnetic Curie temperatures~\cite{valley_wave_dassarme_PhysRevLett.124.046403}, and unconventional superconductivity~\cite{bultnik_kivc_modesPhysRevB.106.235157,berg_yaar_abc_PhysRevB.111.075103}.
+We would like to argue that these collective excitations are also an untapped resource for out-of-equilibrium phenomena in the correlated materials that host them.

 In this work we study \textit{parametric driving of the low-lying bosonic collective modes} in correlated electronic systems.
-Such driving may be achieved when the underlying parameters which determine and control the ground-state phase diagram are periodically modulated at a frequency $\omega_d$, matching the sum of the frequencies of two bosonic excitations, see Fig.~\ref{fig:MAINWIDE}a.
-Such periodic tuning of parameters may be accomplished by various tuning knobs, including electronic density, applied electric displacement field, and even the effective strength of electronic interactions~\cite{tunableinteraction_jiali_doi:10.1126/science.abb8754,tunablinteraction_manchester_barrier2024coulombscreeningsuperconductivitymagicangle,tunableinteraction_ohio_gao2024doubleedgedroleinteractionssuperconducting}.
-This modulation simultaneously modifies the soft-mode spectrum.
-This sort of modification is demonstrated in Fig.~\ref{fig:MAINWIDE}b, concerning a specific microscopic model which will be later introduced.
+Particularly, we explore the effect of periodic modulation of the control parameters of the system at a frequency $\omega_d$, which matches the sum of the frequencies of two bosonic excitations, see Fig.~\ref{fig:MAINWIDE}a.
+The control parameters we consider are typical experimental knobs such as electronic density, applied electric displacement field, or the screening of electronic interactions~\cite{tunableinteraction_jiali_doi:10.1126/science.abb8754,tunablinteraction_manchester_barrier2024coulombscreeningsuperconductivitymagicangle,tunableinteraction_ohio_gao2024doubleedgedroleinteractionssuperconducting}.
+Such modulations also affect the soft-mode spectrum as demonstrated in Fig.~\ref{fig:MAINWIDE}b, in the microscopic model which we introduce in \ref{sec:casestudies}.

-Not every modulation, however, leads to an effective parametric drive, as we discuss in Sec.~\ref{sec:parametricsusceptibility}.
-Concretely, effective modulations must induce a time-dependent two-boson term in the driven collective Hamiltonian.
-A meticulous analysis of the microscopic details and dynamical properties of these excitations is necessary in order to determine which modulation will best parametrically drive them.
-We present a straightforward treatment of the collective excitations atop the correlated phase, directly addressing this subtle yet important issue in Sec.~\ref{sec:collectivederivation}.